-Treating cerebral palsy can be taxing, physically, financially and emotionally.
-A person with cerebral palsy will require medical treatment throughout his or her life.
+Treating cerebral palsy can be taxing physically, financially, and emotionally.
+A person with cerebral palsy could require medical treatment throughout his or her life.
 You should not have to shoulder this burden alone.
 If medical negligence was responsible for your child’s cerebral palsy, you are entitled to damages to cover your child’s cerebral palsy treatment.

 Medical Malpractice and Cerebral Palsy

 Treatment for cerebral palsy is expensive.
 If your child developed CP as a result of medical negligence, we could help.
 However, to prevail in a medical malpractice action involving a child with CP, the plaintiff must prove that the cause of the CP was negligence on the part of the doctors or hospital staff.
 To support the case, one or more expert physicians can provide testimony, explaining to a jury in detail exactly what was done wrong and how it caused the tragedy.

 Our lawyers will review all of your child’s pertinent medical records.
 Then, we can enlist highly credentialed medical experts to review the case and provide supportive evidence.